Skip to main content

 • A part matches when the part metadata is a valid subset of the object metadata.

 • If multiple parts match, Canaveral prioritizes the most specific match.
+(You can always override the resolved Part in the inspector

 Practical takeaway: the better your part metadata is targeted, the more reliable auto-resolution will be.